lcomrade/concierge-bot/docs/create_locale.md

 This file contains help for the bot in MarkDown format.
 If necessary, you can screen Discord MarkDown using `\`.

+### ./locale/LOCALE_welcome
+This file contains welcome for joined users in MarkDown format.
+If necessary, you can screen Discord MarkDown using `\`.

 # Practice
 **1.** Start by copying the locale files:

 ```
 cp ./locale/en_US ./locale/LOCALE
 cp ./locale/en_US_help ./locale/LOCALE_help
+cp ./locale/en_US_welcome ./locale/LOCALE_welcome
 ```

 **2.** Edit the translation in the files.